GET IN TOUCH

-As part of their estate plan, people often elect to give inter-vivos (before death) gifts to their loved ones to minimize probate fees and to allow loved ones to enjoy their inheritance earlier.
-Some testators may not be aware that there are a number of cases where an inter-vivos gift can be deemed invalid and voided.
-For gifts of real estate, the gift can be considered imperfect if it was not officially registered with the Land Title and Survey Authority of BC, making the gift void.
-Another reason for a gift being invalid could be when it contradicts public policy.
-If a person makes a gift to an organization that practices hate towards protected groups or is related to criminal activity, it is likely against public policy and a legally void gift.
+As part of their estate plan, people often elect to give inter-vivos gifts to their loved ones.
+This can help to minimize probate fees, and to allow loved ones to enjoy their inheritance earlier.
+Many testators may not realize that there are several reasons the courts may deem an inter-vivos gift invalid.
+For example, a gift of real estate may be considered imperfect if it was not officially registered with the Land Title and Survey Authority of BC, making the gift void.

 In order to have a successful unconscionable procurement claim, there are two primary elements that must be found: